rohanjai777/vidly-react-app/README.md

 This is a basic react app which help to understand React features like state, conditional rendering, event handlers etc.

-Watch this video to understand the complete project - https://youtu.be/fPBQpJcCflw
+Watch my video to understand the complete project - https://youtu.be/fPBQpJcCflw

 ## Screenshots